JPLee01/pandas-project/README.md

 <img align="left" width="285" height="400" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Boxplot%20Displaying%20the%20Distribution%20of%20the%20Setosa%20Data.png"> <img align="center" width="285" height="400" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Boxplot%20Displaying%20the%20Distribution%20of%20the%20Versicolor%20Data.png"><img align="right" width="285" height="400" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Boxplot%20Displaying%20the%20Distribution%20of%20the%20Virginica%20Data.png">

 ####  Observations
-It can be seen from the above Plots there does seem to be an overlap across the Species within the Sepal Width as all the boxs are concentrated within the 3 Cm area.
-Also within the Sepal Length all the Species minimums and maximums occupy within the 5.5-7 Cm area, while the Setosa Species Petal Length and Width results are much smaller than the other two Species.
-This reinforces the observations made from the Histogram plots.
-It should also be noted that within each Species at least one outlier is present.
+It can be seen from the above plots there does seem to be an overlap across the species within the Sepal Width as all the boxes are concentrated within the 3 Cm area.
+Also within the Sepal Length all the species minimums and maximums occupy within the 5.5-7 Cm area, while the Setosa species Petal Length and Width results are much smaller than the other two species.
+This reinforces the observations made from the histogram plots.
+It should also be noted that within each species at least one outlier is present.

 ####  Creation of a Boxplot Comparing the Sepal Length/Width and Petal Length/Width of each of the Species
-These Boxplots draw on the observations made in the pervious two sets of Plots to give a greater understanding into the relationship between the Sepal Length/Width and Petal Length/Width of each of the Species.
+These boxplots draw on the observations made in the pervious two sets of plots to give a greater understanding into the relationship between the Sepal Length/Width and Petal Length/Width of each of the species.

-To create a Boxplot displaying the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
+To create a boxplot displaying the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
 ```
 sns.boxplot(x="species" , y="petal_length" , data=f)
 plt.xlabel("Species", fontsize=12)